rsms/buzzing-on-spotify/README.md

 If everything works (yeah, right...) you should see new tracks popping up in the playlist (when observed in a Spotify client).
 Status and error messages will be printed to the terminal.

+*Tip:* If you want to keep the playlist up to date by having the script running "autonomously", you can use the `run-loop.sh` wrapper and `nohup` like this:

+    nohup ./run-loop.sh &

+And you can now log out from the terminal and the program will continue to run.

 ## MIT license

 Copyright (c) 2010 Erik Hartwig & Rasmus Andersson